aspnetzero/documents/docs/en/Infrastructure-Angular-Bundling-Minifying-Compiling.md

-# Bundling, Minifying and Compiling
+# Dynamic Asset Bundling and Minifying

 AspNet Zero uses [Angular CLI](https://cli.angular.io/) to build the Angular application and it creates style and script bundles.
 But for some cases, an Angular app might decide which style/script file to use at runtime and loads this style/script file dynamically.
 For such cases, AspNet Zero provides a bundling and minification system.